trickv/trick.vanstaveren.us_jekyll/wiki/Projects_Open_Source_Banshee_MTP_Compatibility.md

 I “hear” that some iRiver devices don't work perfectly yet with libgphoto2...

-Of course, if you'd like to donate me a MTP player, I'll do my best to make it work :)
+Of course, if you'd like to donate me a MTP player of any brand or sorts, I'll be happy to make it work for you :)

 ------------------------------------------------------------------------

 The following devices are known MTP devices, recognized by libgphoto2.
 This is a direct snap from my codebase which filters out non-MTP devices.
-If you have a MTP player that's not on this list, Banshee will refuse to recognize it - email me and I'll help you out ASAP :)
+If you have a MTP player that's not on this list, Banshee will refuse to recognize it - [e-mail me](/wiki/Contact "wikilink") and I'll help you out ASAP :)

 `new DeviceId(`“`iRiver`` ``T10`` ``(alternative)`”`,                    `“`iRiver`` ``T10`”`,           0x4102,     0x1113),`
 `new DeviceId(`“`iRiver`` ``U10`”`,                                  `“`iRiver`` ``U10`”`,           0x4102,     0x1116),`